TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/haskell/index.md

     exitWith $ ExitFailure 1
   else
     putStrLn $ listToString $ reverse $ lcs l1 l2

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Longest Common Subsequence in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 26 2019 01:28:05.
-The solution was first committed on Oct 20 2018 22:54:15.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution